Ho Chi Minh City

-The area was initially part of Cambodian states until it became part of the Vietnamese Nguyễn lords in 1698, due to Đại Việt's expansionist policy of Nam tiến.
-It was capital of the Nguyễn lords at the end of their existence before the Nguyễn dynasty was formed.
-After the fall of the Citadel of Saigon, it became the capital of French Cochinchina from 1862 to 1949.
+The area was initially part of Cambodian polities until it became part of the Vietnamese Nguyễn lords in 1698, as a result of Đại Việt's expansionist policy of Nam tiến.
+It served as the capital of the Nguyễn lords in their final years before the establishment of the Nguyễn dynasty in 1802.
+After the fall of the Citadel of Saigon during the Cochinchina campaign in 1859, it became the capital of French Cochinchina from 1862 to 1949.
 It was also the capital of French Indochina from 1887 to 1902, and again from 1945 until its cessation in 1954.
 After France recognized Vietnam's independence and unity, (Note: Nominally and partially independent until 4 June 1954 as an associated state of France.) it was the capital of the State of Vietnam from 1949 to 1955.
 Following the 1954 partition, it became the capital of South Vietnam until it was captured by North Vietnam, leading to a unified communist state in 1976.
-The city was subsequently renamed after the late leader Ho Chi Minh, though Saigon is still widely used in informal usages but slowly out of use.
-Beginning in the 1990s, the city underwent rapid expansion and modernization, which contributed to Vietnam's post-war economic recovery and helped revive its international trade hub status.
+The city was subsequently renamed after North Vietnamese leader Ho Chi Minh, while Saigon remains in use informally and has been the official name of the city's administrative centre since 2025.
+In 2025, the provinces of Bình Dương and Bà Rịa–Vũng Tàu were merged into Ho Chi Minh City, allowing the city to inherit the two former provinces' industrial and coastal metropolitan areas.